platanus/angular-restmod/README.md

 });
 ```

 The HasMany relation allows you to access parts of a specific bike directly from a bike object.
-In other words, HasMany is a hirearchical relation between a model instance (bike) and a model collection (parts).
+In other words, HasMany is a hierarchical relation between a model instance (bike) and a model collection (parts).

 ```javascript
 Bike = restmod.model('/bikes').mix({